scalation/scalation_py/PandemicForecasting/README.md

 Our project comprises various machine learning models, including both neural networks and transformer-based models, as well as statistical models.
 Each model has a separate codebase organized with a main script (main.py) for running experiments and a Jupyter Notebook for the Seasonal AutoRegressive Integrated Moving Average with eXogenous variables (SARIMAX) model.

 ### Neural Networks
+All the models below are built using the [torch.nn](https://pytorch.org/docs/stable/nn.html) module from PyTorch, which provides a comprehensive set of tools and functionalities to construct and train neural networks efficiently while DLinear and NLinear codes are taken from their repository [LTSF-Linear](https://github.com/cure-lab/LTSF-Linear).

 - Feed Forward Neural Network (FFNN)
 - [Gated Recurrent Unit](https://pytorch.org/docs/stable/generated/torch.nn.GRU.html#torch.nn.GRU) (GRU)
 - [Long Short Term Memory](https://pytorch.org/docs/stable/generated/torch.nn.LSTM.html#torch.nn.LSTM) (LSTM)